mawosoft/dependa-lab/README.md

 - Literal versions in *.csproj files, including outdated, deprecated, and vulnerable top-level dependencies
 - Multiple deprecated and vulnerable transitive dependencies

+Results
+- Dependabot Version Updates
+  - Recognizes all outdated top-level dependencies
+- Dependabot Alerts
+  - Does recognize vulnerable top-level dependency
+  - Does **NOT** recognize deprecated top-level dependency
+  - Does **NOT** recognize vulnerable/deprecated transitive dependencies
+- Dependency Graph
+  - Recognizes all top-level dependency versions
+  - Does **NOT** recognize any transitive dependency versions